galaxyproject/training-material/topics/admin/tutorials/monitoring/tutorial.md

 ### Configuring Telegraf

-Setting up Telegraf again is just adding a single role and setting some variables
+Setting up Telegraf is again very simple.
+We just add a single role to our playbook and set some variables.

 > ### {% icon hands_on %} Hands-on: Dependencies
 >